kblin/fungal-ui/README.md

-antiSMASH web UI (bacterial)
+antiSMASH web UI (fungal)
 ============================

-A web UI for the bacterial version of antiSMASH.
+A web UI for the fungal version of antiSMASH.

 License
 -------